tlienart/layout-tester/workflow/getting-started.md

 \tip{
   It is strongly recommended to use Franklin in a REPL and not do something like `julia -e "using Franklin; ..."`.
-  Indeed, you may have to stop or restart the servers occasionally and doing so in a "hot" REPL session will be significantly faster.
+  Indeed, you may have to stop or restart the servers occasionally and doing so in a "warm" REPL session will be significantly faster.
 }